Top 14: Early years

+After the First World War

-Due to WWI, operations were suspended for a number of years.
+Due to the war, league operations were suspended for a number of years.
 In its place, a competition known as the Coupe de l'Espérance was held, which involved mostly young boys who had not been drafted.
 The competition was held four times, but is not normally considered a full championship.
 The normal competition returned for the 1920 season, and Stadoceste Tarbais became the first post-war champions, defeating the Racing Club de France in the final.

-During the 1920s Stade Toulousain initiated its now famous rugby history, winning five Championships during the decade (Stade's very first feat took place in 1912 when they were crowned champions without losing a single game throughout the season: the team was nicknamed "la Vierge Rouge" — the Red Virgin).
+During the 1920s Stade Toulousain initiated its now famous rugby history, winning five Championships during the decade (Stade's first feat took place in 1912 when they were crowned champions without losing a single game throughout the season: the team was nicknamed "la Vierge Rouge"—the Red Virgin, a reference to the club shirt color).
 USA Perpignan also won two championships (their 1925 final victory was actually a second match, as a previous final had ended in a nil-all draw).

-During the 1930s the Championship final was held only in Bordeaux or Toulouse.
 The 1930 Championship final, won by Agen over US Quillan, was the first to go into extra time.
-It would also see Toulon and Lyon OU win their first championship games.
-During the latter part of the decade, RC Narbonne, CS Vienne and Perpignan all won titles, and Biarritz Olympique were champions in both 1935 and 1939.

-Postwar

-After WWII the Championship final returned to Paris, and was played at Parc des Princes for the next four seasons.
-The competition during the 1940s was won by a number of different teams, though Castres won in 1949, and then again in 1950.
-FC Lourdes would become a dominant club during the 1950s, winning five Championships, and another in 1960.
+The 1930s were dominated by the Biarritz Olympique (four finals and two championship titles) and the Lyon Olympique Université (three finals and two titles).
+However, those dominations were sour, because of extra-sportive turmoil that shook French rugby union in this decade.
+Brawls on the pitch and in the stands, and disguised professionalism (nicknamed "brown amateurism") had become quite common.

+The most stunning example of brown amateurism was the Union Sportive Quillan, a club of a village of 3,000 residents who managed to advance to three finals and win one of them, because Jean Bourrel, the owner of the village hat factory, offered paid positions in his factory to rugby players; he wanted to use the club as an advertisement for his product.
+On 24 January 1931, 14 rugby union clubs, amongst them seven former French champions, seceded from the French Rugby Federation to protest against the abuses that had tarnished rugby union's image in the country.
+Despite a reintegration of those club in 1932, this event had deep consequences.

+The four British national teams decided after this incident to ban France from the Five Nations.
+Coupled with the effect of the economical crisis, the number of club affiliated to the FFR dropped, from 784 in 1930 to 558 in 1939.
+This crisis also quick-started rugby league in France, which went from no club existing in the country in 1934 to 225 in 1939, among them 14 fully professional.